-To solve SLAP we have planned many simulations, they help first simulations, in what we created with random arrangements for a real situation's reduced model.
+To solve SLAP we have planned many simulations, they represent the first simulations, in what we created with random arrangements for a real situation's reduced counted in bound of big series and a new serial means a The task lists were build up in aspect of the past and it tries new material number.

 Our case study based on data of a factory's raw material inventory.
 In our model all the materials stored on pallets and use the same size of store location.
-The FIFO is not a requirement, which could be anywhere, if the materials counted in bound of big series and a new serial means a new material number.
+The FIFO is not a Before the simulations we have to pay attention for state requirement that could be anywhere, if the materials so the materials' flow has straight line shape, every built, there was higher chance to store in the lower material moves across the warehouse to production and fulfilment and low chance to get something out, and there none of them comes back, so there is no rest material in was lower chance to store in something in higher our model.
+In real life the materials have buffing area in fulfilment and higher chance to get something out. production, it is unnecessary to move them back, they can be hold there for later production, if it is more than the materials and amount of items should store in and given actual serial required.
+The finished goods stored in other inventory.

-moves across the warehouse to production and none of real life the materials have buffing area in production, it is later production, if it is more than the actual serial required. and amount of items should store in and given out, so for The finished goods stored in other inventory.
+ACTA TECHNICA CORVINIENSIS - BULLETIN OF ENGINEERING TOME XVI [2023] | FASCICULE 2 [APRIL - JUNE]

-We kept the shape of the rack system, which was a drive-in system with 6 pallets deep width and 3 levels height.
-Materials moved by a forklift and locations are available if there are no other materials in the lane closer to the corridor, but it does not matter on which height it stands.
-There are to keep it in every simulation, in that case they are two block of racks on the left and right side of the corridor.
-In each block there are 18 lanes so the maximal static capacity of the model is 648 pallets.
+system with 6 pallets deep width and 3 levels height.
+Materials moved by a forklift and locations are available if Each task-list is independent to others, but each were there are no other materials in the lane closer to the generated by the same chances.
+The task-lists were corridor, but it does not matter on which height it stands.
+There are two block of racks on the left and right side of are comparable. the corridor.
+In each block there are 18 lanes so the The exact location is chosen by greedy algorithm: when a maximal static capacity of the model is 648 pallets.

-The model inherited the volume ratio of materials in the in time to deploy if that is a valid location, and when a unit original inventory.
-The amount of SKUs is reduced to 100 by selecting every 19th material for simulation, but their volume unit to give out.
-There is no restriction between materials and ratio is almost equal to volume of original inventory's SKU percent volume ratio.
-That can be seen in Figure 1, how well the Pareto thesis is represented in simulations.
+The model inherited the volume ratio of materials in the way in time to deploy if that is a valid location, and when a original inventory.
+The amount of SKUs is reduced to 100 by selecting every 19th material for simulation, but their volume ratio is almost equal to volume of original materials and locations every material could be placed on inventory's SKU percent volume ratio.
+That can be seen in any location.
+Figure 1, how well the Pareto thesis is represented in The value of solutions was calculated with the following simulations.